shakaylac/Mid-course-Assignment/README.md

 ## How These Instructions Are Organized

-We will start by providing you with information on how to get the `api` program and your `assignmnet-app` starter code installed and running.
+We will start by providing you with information on how to get the `api` program and your `assignment-app` starter code installed and running.
 This section will be called `Getting Started`.

 Then, we will provide the feature requirements you need to implement in your